LouisM1/LouisM1/README.md

 ## ĭ About Me

 I'm Louis.
-I have worked on cool projects like https://superfocus.me, and am now contributing to open source.
+I have worked on cool projects like https://superfocus.me.

 ## ䷑ My work

-I'm a full stack dev, written 500k+ lines of Swift developing iOS apps.
+I'm a full stack dev, written a lot of Swift developing iOS apps.
 Getting more involved in full-stack web applications after being Rails-pilled by DHH

 ## ⏀ What I'm Learning